 Will my first aquatic therapy session be in the water?

 Your physical therapist will first perform an evaluation on land to review your history and discuss your goals.
-After determining the best plan of treatment, incorporating your current strengths and weaknesses, your therapist will discuss his or her recommendations with you with.
-Your next session will begin in the water.
+After determining the best plan of care, incorporating your current strengths and weaknesses, your therapist will discuss his or her recommendations with you.
+Your next session will begin in the pool.

 Do I have to be able to swim to do aquatic therapy?